ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 We leave the [Jolly Roger](http://rud.is/b/2013/09/19/animated-irl-pirate-attacks-in-r/) behind this year and turn our piRate spyglass towards the digital seas and take a look at piRated movies as seen through the lens of [TorrentFreak](http://torrentfreak.com/top-10-most-pirated-movies-of-the-week-140915/).
 The seasoned seadogs who pilot that ship have been doing a weekly "Top 10 Pirated Movies of the Week" post since early 2013, and I thought it might be fun to gather, process, analyze and visualize the data for this year's annual [TLAPD](http://www.talklikeapirate.com/piratehome.html) post.
 So, let's weigh anchor and set sail!

->NOTE: I'm leaving out some cruft from this post - such as all the `library()` calls - and making use of commentsin code snippets to help streamline the already quite long presentaiton.
-You can grab all the code+data over at it's [github repo]().
+>NOTE: I'm leaving out some cruft from this post - such as all the `library()` calls - and making use of comments in code snippets to help streamline the already quite long presentaiton.
+You can grab all the code+data over at it's [github repo](https://github.com/hrbrmstr/tlapd2014).
 It will be much easier to run the R project code from there.

 ### PlundeRing the PiRate Data

 To do any kind of analysis & visualization you need data (`#CaptainObvious`).
 While TorrentFreak has an RSS feed for their "top 10", I haven't been a subscriber to it, so needed to do some piRating of my own to get some data to work with.
-After inspecting their top 10 posts, I discovered that they used plain ol' HTML `<table>`'s for markup (which, thankfully, was very uniform markup).
+After inspecting their top 10 posts, I discovered that they used plain ol' HTML `<table>`'s for markup (which, thankfully, was very uniformly applied across the posts).

 <center><img src="http://datadrivensecurity.info/blog/images/2014/09/pirate/tfcap.png"/></center>

-R excels at scraping data from the web, and I was able to use the `httr` and `XML` packages to grab the pages and extract the table contents.
+R excels at scraping data from the web, and I was able to use the new `rvest` package to grab the pages and extract the table contents.
 The function below iterates over every week since March 3, 2013, grabs the table from the page and stores it in a data frame.
 Note that there are two different formats for the URLs (I suspect that indicates multiple authors with their own personal standards for article slugs) that need to be handled by the function:

     :::r
     scrapeMovieData <- function() {